jlb10333/longinus/MASTER_PLAN.md

   - Playtest them
   - Come up with a strategy for how to make the rest of the game
 - Exploration game loop
+  - Mana
+    - Boost consumes mana bar
+    - Mana recharges only rechargeable bars
+    - Unrechargeable bars can be replenished with enemy drops
+    - Both rechargeable and unrechargeable bars can be found in environment
   - Combat
     - Status effects
     - Shield
+    - Increases power of weapon drastically but makes it consume mana
+  - Non-combat modules
+    - All mana bars are rechargeable, but recharge speed is reduced
+    - Recharge speed is increased, but no mana bars are rechargeable
+    - Increase boost force
+    - Reduce boost mana usage
+    - Make chain deal damage to enemies
+    - Increase defensive power
+    - Increase damage taken but also received
   - Activation
     - Magnet balls
     - Crank